 The council officials’ report to committee stated: “The health and social care partnership consider that there is sufficient demand in the area for a further care home, and of the three currently closing, Langcraigs presents the best opportunity to permit refurbishment and expansion.”

 The council started marketing Langcraigs in March last year, setting a closing date in mid-June.
 Two offers were received and the £975,000 bid by Meallmore, who are proposing a 32-bed facility with single bed en-suite units, was identified as the preferred option.

 The other bid was made by a residential developer for £1.02 million.
 The report says Meallmore’s terms were more agreeable due to an early entry date as the council remain liable for maintenance, security and insurance of the site as well as non-domestic rates while the building lies empty.”

-Langcraigs, if you do the math, which was sold by the Council for £225,000 less than the highest offer, was razed to the ground and has now been rebuilt from the floor up, but so far as we know hasn’t opened yet.
-One wonders where things will go from here.
+Yesterday, however, Langcraigs, if you do the math, which was sold by the Council for £225,000 less than the highest offer, was still still lying empty, boarded up and vulnerable to thieves and vandals.

 And there are plans for yet another care home for the elderly to be built at Garshake beside Baxter House, which is a special facility for vulnerable people.